preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 Settings for approval
 ----------------------
-When approval is activated, the following settings are available (image from Omnia 7.5):
+When approval is activated, the following settings are available:

 .. image:: page-collection-approval-settings-v75.png

 + **Apply to authors only**: If you select this, editors never need approval, they can always publish directly.
 When an author publishes, approval is needed.
 + **Apply to new pages only**: When this option is selected, only creating new pages needs approval, not when updating an existing page.
-+ **Multi step approval**: Available in Omnia 7.1 and later.
-Normally, when this option is not used, only one colleague can approve a page.
++ **Multi step approval**: Normally, when this option is not used, only one colleague can approve a page.
 When this option is used, a number of steps for approval can be set up, meaning several coleagues can need to approve a page.
 For more information, see below.

 When approval is activated, you can select who can approve the creation of a page this way (also used in the multi step approval settings, see below):